EtienneBrJ/Portfolio/README.md

 3. Get a free API key at infura.com and change INFURA_API_KEY in config.py

 4. Create a virtual env, start it and install the required modules with pip:
--python3 -m venv env
+> python3 -m venv env
--source env/bin/activate
+> source env/bin/activate
--pip install -r requirements.txt
+> pip install -r requirements.txt

 5. Start the bash script flask_dev.sh, it will start the flask app in development mode:
 - ./flask_dev.sh